 Home Extension Approval in NSW — CDC vs DA

 Most home extensions in NSW require either CDC or DA approval.
 Small internal renovations (no structural changes, no change to external appearance) may be Exempt Development requiring no approval.
 Buildana (Lic.
-487805C) navigates all approval pathways.
+487805C) handles all approval pathways in-house.

 CDC for Extensions